OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

 - If teachers are back in school to prepare for the new school year, but no students are allowed back, this would not alter the coding, as no students are present in person for education.
 - If the situation is that schools are in theory allowed to open, but all schools remain closed, or policies in place make it impossible for them to open and meet these requirements, then that would count as a full closure.
 - If individual school districts have the authority to decide closures/openings, we generally record policies conservatively with a ’targeted’ flag, as recording ‘general’ policies would require a high level of confidence that all schools in a jurisdiction are closed.
 If the state/nation is transitioning from a period of state or nationally induced total closure (3G) to giving individual districts the authority to choose, and some districts still follow the stricter policy, this would usually be represented as 3T.
 - We take account of summer school openings.
 If schools have been closed (3) but then some summer school is allowed, the value would change (likely 3T if some school districts remain totally closed, or a 2G if summer school has a ‘general’ country/territory wide scope).
+Summer school or other vacation-based programming includes substantial school-run educational programming such as entrance examination classes, remedial classes, or summer term courses, but does not include more peripheral activities such as recreational summer camps.
 - If a narrowly defined list of university courses which rely on essential in-person teaching, for example medical programs, are permitted to operate as an exemption, but all other in-person university teaching is cancelled, we treat this as a closure of universities.

 ###  C2- Workplace closing